ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Secure Boot Claim (secure-boot)

+The secure boot claim is used to indicate whether a device boots using only software that is trusted by the OEM.
 The value of true indicates secure boot is enabled.
-Secure boot is considered enabled when the firmware and operating system, are under control of the manufacturer of the entity identified in the OEMID claim described in {{oemid}}.
+Secure boot is considered enabled when the firmware and operating system are under control of the manufacturer identified in the OEMID claim described in {{oemid}}.
-Control by the manufacturer of the firmware and the operating system may be by it being in ROM, being cryptographically authenticated, a combination of the two or similar.
+The manufacturer may achieve controll of the firmware and the operating system via use of read-only memory (ROM), cryptographic authentication, a combination of the two or similar.

 ~~~~CDDL
 {::include nc-cddl/secure-boot.cddl}